 As for Sessions, one can understand Trump is frustrated that the Justice department can't sweep this Russia thing under the rug, but the AG has to at least make it look like he has studied the Constitution, which he swore to uphold.
 Now, Trump wants Sessions to investigate Hillary all over again, as if this will throw the special counsel off the scent.

-It's all so puerile that if Trump had any advice it probably came from Jared and Donnie Jr. You can bet Congressional Democrats will push even harder for a commission to investigate Trump's physical and mental health.
+It's all so puerile that if Trump had any advice it probably came from the Mooch.
+You can bet Congressional Democrats will push even harder for a commission to investigate Trump's physical and mental health.
 There might even be a few Republicans who are beginning to wonder if Trump has gone wacko.

 Gen. Mattis has no doubt rushed back to the White House to set Trump straight on the issue of transgenders in the military, and we hope to see a retraction on twitter in the coming days.
 But, His Trumpness has a bad habit of doubling down on everything he says, leaving it up to the courts to decide the issue, as is the case with his travel ban.

-Sessions seems to be trying to keep a low profile, hoping his boss will forget about him and vent his frustration on some other cabinet member, maybe Rick Perry, who got duped into a 22-minute conversation with the Russian Jerky Boys.
+Meanwhile, Sessions is keeping a low profile, hoping his boss will forget about him and vent his frustration on some other cabinet member, maybe Rick Perry, who got duped into a 22-minute conversation with the Russian Jerky Boys.
 This is the man with the key to the nuclear codes.
 Interesting that Trump chose not to tweet about Governor Rick.

 But, maybe we are missing something here, as Rachel Maddow might ask?
 Maybe the President is wilier than we think?
 Maybe His Trumpness thinks he is helping his boys out on Capitol Hill by deflecting attention away from their effort to repeal Obamacare?
 Heh, look over here, while Congressional Republicans work to strip health care from 22 million Americans!